alissachisesi/Git_Week5/README.md

     - What's different?
     - Explore a bit with `cd` and `cat`

+delete a repository --> all you have to do is delete folder (.git folder) nothing is in the repository yet --> mist tell it that it is in the repository

 ## 'Git'ting started
   - Git projects operate on a branching model.
 Branches keep track of different versions of a project, without having to store completely independent copies.
   - The most basic way to work with git is to use only a single branch, usually called "Main".
 As changes are made, they are all committed (sort of like git's version of saving) to the Main branch.